Author of The Blackout Book and the online course Bloom Where You’re Planted

 But you can avoid all that.
 You don’t have to be a bunker-dwelling, MRE-chomping, camo-clad prepper to see the logic behind keeping some extra food and other supplies on hand for something that happens every single year.

-This year, avoid the last minute panic and the discomfort of being unprepared.
+This year, avoid the last-minute panic and the discomfort of being unprepared.
 This article is full of links to previous articles that will help you in prepping for a blizzard.
-Put together a at least the bare minimum kit for riding out the storm.
+Put together at least the bare minimum kit for riding out the storm.
 (Camo is optional.)

 Everyone knows that clean drinking water is something you can’t live without.
 In the event of a blizzard and power outage, the water may not run from the taps.
 The pipes could freeze, or, in the event of grid failure, an electrically driven pump will not work.